bposzewiecka/PhaseDancerSimulator/README.md

 ### Step 3: Setting environment variables TREE_SEG_DUP_DIR and TREE_SEG_DUP_DATA_DIR

-Environment variable *TREE_SEG_DUP_DIR* should point to a directory tree-seg-dup cloned from github repository.
+Environment variable *TREE_SEG_DUP_DIR* should point to a directory PhaseDancerSimulator cloned from github repository.

 ```
-export TREE_SEG_DUP_DIR=/path/to/tree-seg-dup
+export TREE_SEG_DUP_DIR=/path/to/PhaseDancerSimulator
 ```

 Environment variable *TREE_SEG_DUP_DATA_DIR* should point to a directory where reference genomes and simulation will be stored.